selectiveci/selective/README.md

 4. Commit your changes `git commit -am "Boom"`
 5. Push to your branch `git push origin my_branch`
 6. Send a [pull request](https://github.com/selectiveci/selective/pulls)

-### Releasing

-To release a new [patch] version:

-1. With a clean working tree, use `rake bump:patch` to bump the version and stage the changes (you can make additional manual changes at this point if necessary).
-2. Use `rake release` commit/tag the release, build the gem, and push to GitHub/RubyGems.

-See `rake -T` for additional tasks.

 ### License